Best gaming PC under $3000 – 3K PC build & prebuilt

 Having said that, with a budget of $3000, those compromises and sacrifices become much less frequent.
-Want that shiny new 2080TI?
+Want a powerful GPU?
 No problem.
 What about the best CPU on the market?
 That’s absolutely fine as well.
 With a $3k budget, you have the freedom to create a build that suits your requirements to the absolute tee.

 After you’ve established what budget you have to play with, the next most important aspect to consider is the performance.
-Let’s be honest, this a gaming PC, and you want the absolute best performance for your money.
-You’ll be glad to know that at $3,000, the performance of this build is pretty outstanding.
+Let’s be honest, this is a gaming PC, and you want the absolute best performance for your money.
+You’ll be glad to know that at $3,000, performance is not something you need to worry about.

-At the heart of this build lies Ryzen’s current flagship CPU, the Ryzen 9 3900X.
-It’s a chip that’s become famous for knocking Intel off the top spot for the first time in, well, forever.
-Paired alongside that is the best consumer-grade graphics card, the 2080TI.
-This combination has enough power to run every AAA game titles at 4k in ultra settings.
+At the heart of this build lies one of AMD’s powerful Ryzen CPUs.
+Paired alongside that is the best consumer-grade graphics card, this combination has enough power to run every AAA game title at 4k in ultra settings.
 Furthermore, streaming, multitasking, and hugely taxing workloads will become a seamless, enjoyable task on this rig.

-With this build, you’ll won’t have to worry about game specs for the next ten years; it’s the definition of an ultimate gaming PC.
+With this build, you won’t have to worry about game specs for quite some time; it’s the definition of an ultimate gaming PC.

 AMD Vs. Intel

 Thanks to the huge budget given to us, we had a chance to explore an AMD build and an Intel build, both of which showcased hugely impressive in-game and workload performance.
-Ultimately, we decided to run with the AMD build as it beat the Intel in a number of different gaming/workload scenarios.
-On average, the Intel build, which played host to an i9 9900K and 2080TI pairing, showcased slightly better in-game performance.
-However, in desktop and workload tasks, the AMD was by far the superior.
+Ultimately, we decided to run with the AMD build as it beats the competition in a number of different gaming/workload scenarios.

 Our team has years of experience behind them, building PCs for a range of needs and budgets.
 All this knowledge, combined with hours of research, user feedback, and onsite benchmarking, is what goes into choosing the best components for our builds.